mondele/btt-writer-docs/docs/dSettings.rst

 The General settings are as follows:

 1. **Gateway Language Mode**: Select this setting if you are working to translate Bible resources into a gateway language.
-See  `How do I set up to translate Bible resources? <https://btt-writer.readthedocs.io/en/latest/desktop.html#how-do-i-set-up-to-translate-bible-resources-gl-project>`_.
+See *How do I set up to translate Bible resources?* in `BTT Writer for the Desktop: Getting Started <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_.

 2. **Blind Edit Mode**: Select this setting to enable the Blind Edit view for a text project.
 See *How do I set up to translate the Bible or Open Bible Stories?* in `BTT Writer for the Desktop: Getting Started <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_.